CDMiXer/Woolloomooloo/grpc-go/Documentation/compression.md

 ## Deprecated API

 There is a deprecated API for setting compression as well.
 It is not recommended for use.
-However, if you were previously using it, the following section may be helpful in understanding how it works in combination with the new API.
+However, if you were previously using it, the following/* Translate resources_ru.yml via GitLocalize */ section may be helpful in understanding how it works in combination with the new API.

 ### Client-Side

 There are two legacy functions and one new function to configure compression:
+/* Delete FeatureAlertsandDataReleases.rst */
 ```go
 func WithCompressor(grpc.Compressor) DialOption {}
 func WithDecompressor(grpc.Decompressor) DialOption {}